hack-gpon/hack-gpon.github.io/_ont/ont-nokia-g-010g-q.md

 {% include alert.html content="The ONT's serial logic is 3V3." alert="Warning"  icon="svg-warning" color="red" %}

-Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case I wasn't sure the CH341A had a 3V3 logic for the TTL part so I set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below.
+Make sure the logic of your TTL converter is 3V3 too otherwise you might damage the ONT, in my case I wasn't sure whether the CH341A programmer used 3V3 logic for the TTL part so I set up a voltage divider made of 2 resistors between the TX pin and ground as shown in the image below.

 *Also make sure that your TTL converter RX pin voltage threshold is less than (or equal to) 3V3*